EvgenyShvetcov/history/README.md

 To start client cd client npm start

-to start server cd server npm run dev / npm start
+to start server cd server  npm start

 MVP of the project